lsampaioweb/jump-server/ansible/README.md

     git_user_name: "change here"
     git_user_email: "change here"

-  13 - Save your password in the secret manager.
+  07 - Save your password in the secret manager.
     secret-tool store --label="local_user_password" password local_user_password
     # To retrieve the password from the secret manager.
 Ansible will do this, don't worry.
     # secret-tool lookup password "local_user_password"
     # If you get the error message: "secret-tool: Cannot create an item in a locked collection", you should open the Ubuntu Interface (not from the SSH terminal).
 This will "open/unseal/unlock" the secret manager.

-  14 - Add the fingerprint to the known_host file.
+  08 - Add the fingerprint to the known_host file.
     # Because this is the first time we connect to the server.
 Ansible will handle this on the future playbooks.
     ssh <user>@<ip>

+  09 - Reboot the VM.
+    sudo reboot

-  15 - Execute the playbook.
+  10 - Execute the playbook.
-    cd ansible
+    cd ~/git/jump-server/ansible
     ansible-playbook provision.yml

+  11 - Delete the created and downloaded folders.
+    rm -rf ~/git
 ```

 # Roles you can execute: